 Gamers

-Much like power users, avid gamers need laptops that can withstand longer use and can run programs that require lots of power.
+Much like power users, avid gamers need laptops that can withstand longer periods of use and can run programs that require lots of power.
 Because of the higher price point, these machines are built to last longer, between 7-8 years, but require more frequent and more advanced maintenance.
-Many gamers even build their own computers with specialty parts and customization so that they can run games for hours at a time.
+Many gamers even build their own computers with specialty parts and custom changes so that they can run games for hours at a time.

 Small to medium business users